The dangers of fatigued driving in Green Bay, Wisconsin

 Here are a few organizations that provide statistics on drowsy driving accidents in Wisconsin and across the U.S.:

-National Highway Traffic Safety Administration (NHTSA): Offers national data on drowsy driving and other traffic safety issues.
+National Highway Traffic Safety Administration (NHTSA)(link is external): Offers national data on drowsy driving and other traffic safety issues.

-Wisconsin Department of Transportation (WisDOT): Provides state-specific statistics and information on traffic accidents, including drowsy driving.
+Wisconsin Department of Transportation (WisDOT)(link is external): Provides state-specific statistics and information on traffic accidents, including drowsy driving.

-Centers for Disease Control and Prevention (CDC): Shares nationwide insights into drowsy driving and its impact on public health.
+Centers for Disease Control and Prevention (CDC)(link is external): Shares nationwide insights into drowsy driving and its impact on public health.

-AAA Foundation for Traffic Safety: Offers research and reports on drowsy driving and other traffic-related risks.
+AAA Foundation for Traffic Safety(link is external): Offers research and reports on drowsy driving and other traffic-related risks.

 These sites provide useful data and studies that can help raise awareness of drowsy driving and its consequences.